-- 1. Complete Application Process. - Be admitted to WTC and submit official transcript from transferring institution, as well as, all transcripts from any university/college and the High School you graduated from or GED program (show Documentation). - Provide the Dean of Health Sciences with each nursing course syllabus, including objectives and clinical evaluation.
-The Student will begin PNR 110 course. - 4.
-All students including transfer students must take the TEAS examination and pass with a/an adjusted Cut Score of 60 or higher. - The Department of Nursing Admissions Committee will review individual requests for transfer credit and will make recommendation for official action to Registrar.
+- 1. Complete Application Process. - Be admitted to WTC and submit official transcript from transferring institution, as well as, all transcripts from any university/college and the HighSchool you graduated from or GED program (showDocumentation). - 3.
+Provide the Dean of Health Sciences with each nursing course syllabus, including objectives and clinical evaluation.
+The Student will begin PNR 110 course. - All students including transfer students must take the TEAS examination and pass with a/an adjustedCut Score of 60 or higher. - The Department of Nursing Admissions Committee will review individual requests for transfer credit andwill make recommendation for official action to Registrar.
 Admission by transfer is on a space available basis. - 6.
-Must be admitted to WTC within a year of being in a past PN or ADN nursing program. - 7.
-Must have a GPA of 2.0 or better.
+Must be admitted to WTC within a year of being in apast PN or ADN nursing program. - 7.
+Must have a GPA of 2.0 or better. - 8.
+WTC will accept TEAS scores from other schools through ATI.